Nicola Streeten

 Nicola Streeten (also using the name Nicola Plowman) is an academic, illustrator, cultural anthropologist, historian of British cartoonists, expert in the history of women cartoonists and British graphic novelist.
-Streeten is the co-founder of Laydeez Do Comics, author of Billy, You and Me: A memoir of grief and recovery (2011, Myriad Editions) and co-author of The Inking Woman: the history of British female cartoonists (2018, Myriad Editions) with Cath Tate.
+Streeten is the co-founder of Laydeez Do Comics, author of Billy, Me & You: A memoir of grief and recovery (2011, Myriad Editions) and co-author of The Inking Woman: the history of British female cartoonists (2018, Myriad Editions) with Cath Tate.

 Publications

 Her graphic memoir, Billy, Me & You, is the first long-form graphic memoir by a British woman to have been published.
 It was published in 2011 and received press and media attention including being featured on Channel 4 News.
 It is cited as an example of Graphic Medicine as it deals with the intersection of comics and medicine.

 The Inking Woman was published in 2018.
-It is a picture-led history of the work of over 100 named British artists, and a some anonymous ones, documenting 250 years of women’s cartooning and comics in Britain.
+It is a picture-led history of the work of more than 100 named British artists, and a some anonymous ones, documenting 250 years of women’s cartooning and comics in Britain.
 The book accompanies the 2017 exhibition at London’s Cartoon Museum, The Inking Woman: 250 years of Women Cartoon and Comic Artists in Britain.
-This exhibition was curated by Cath Tate, Kate Charlesworth, Anita O’Brien and Corinne Pearlman and was the first ever comprehensive exhibition of British female cartoonists and comics artists, with contributions from over eighty women from the 1890s to the 2010s.
+This exhibition was curated by Cath Tate, Kate Charlesworth, Anita O’Brien and Corinne Pearlman and was the first ever comprehensive exhibition of British female cartoonists and comics artists, with contributions from more than 80 women from the 1890s to the 2010s.

-The Inking Woman book includes for example the Tamara Drewe creator Posy Simmonds, the Women's Liberation Movement and its embrace of cartoonists for example in publications like Spare Rib, Mary Tourtal - the often overlooked creator of Rupert Bear, or the contemporary DIY Cultures Festival in London.
+The Inking Woman book includes for example the Tamara Drewe creator Posy Simmonds, the Women's Liberation Movement and its embrace of cartoonists for example in publications like Spare Rib, Mary Tourtal – the often overlooked creator of Rupert Bear, or the contemporary DIY Cultures Festival in London.
 As Streeten said to the Herald:

 "If you pick up any collection of cartoonists covering the same period you might be forgiven for thinking that there were none or almost no women cartoonists in the past or present.
 The Inking Woman gives the lie to this myth and brings together for the first time the wealth of talent that has been sitting there hidden in plain sight."